FAQs - Ask a flutemaker

 When I want to see my flute shine outside or have its rich color return, I oil it with mineral oil which I buy in a pharmacy.
 I have even put a drop of oil on the ABS resin mouthpiece to shine it up.
 Then dry it.

-If you want to oil it inside, make sure you don't have a stick with a cloth that is too big because it will get stuck inside since the bore is only 1/2 inch wide.
+I don't oil my Cocobolo Whistles inside.
+This wood has it's own natural oil.
+But if you do, make sure you don't have a stick with a cloth that is too big because it will get stuck inside since the bore is only 1/2 inch wide.

 I use the ABS Susato head joint.
-Very happy with its quality sound.
 Don't know how to describe the vibrato.
 It's just blowing with some push to me.

 We tune them at 72 degrees.
 This way it is in tune both in AC and out doors.
 I warm my whistle up a bit with the 98 degrees of the breath by blowing my 'hotter air" into the finger holes.

 What really flattens a flute or whistle is playing in very cold weather.
 And what really sharpens a whistle is having it sitting in hot summer sun and playing with someone tuned in A440.
 The heat of the sun will have those molecules flying and the sound will be way up.